 Instead of following a trial-and-error batch run type of approach, exceptions are highlighted for the user in real-time. |

-The upcoming Microsoft update will also include the following features that are new to D365 Finance, but still very limited when compared to standard features offered by ISVs like Dooap.
+The invoice automation feature set also includes the following features that are new to D365 Finance but still very limited when it’s compared to standard features offered by ISVs, like Dooap.

 Microsoft Feature |